bids-standard/bids-specification/src/99-appendices/03-hed.md

-# Appendix III: Hierarchical Event Descriptor
+# Appendix III: Hierarchical Event Descriptors

 Hierarchical Event Descriptors (HED) are a controlled vocabulary of terms describing events in a behavioral paradigm.
 HED was originally developed with EEG in mind, but is applicable to